Catgirls-Corporation/Nyatastic-Legals/Terms of Service.md

 The logo and any pictures related to Nyatastic are strictly copyrighted.
 Please contact us at `ip@jhh.moe` if you have any inquiry about our bot.

 ## Changes
 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
-It is your responsibility to periodically check our Terms of Service
+It is your responsibility to periodically check our Terms of Service for any changes.
+We may notify you of any changes by posting the new Terms of Service on this page or via other communication methods.

+It is also your responsibility to periodically check our Terms of Service, as minor updates will NOT be announced.

 ## Contact Us
 If you have any questions about these Terms, please contact us at `support@jhh.moe` or on our [support server](https://discord.gg/zUjrHU4hVd)